Custody & Relocation: What Happens When a Parent Has to Move

 Parents sometimes contact us when they obtain a bad result at the evidentiary hearing.
 They feel frustrated because the “judge did not even look at my evidence”.
 Parties, attorneys, and judges must comply with the Rules of Evidence and Michigan Court Rules.
 These rules are very specific and complicated, and sometimes parents with a strong case lose at the evidentiary hearing because they did not follow the correct steps to introduce relevant evidence.

-When you want to move or prevent the other parent from moving, contact the family law attorneys at Kraayeveld at 616-285-0808.
+When you want to move or prevent the other parent from moving, contact the family law attorneys at Kraayeveld Family Law at 616-285-0808.
 We have conducted countless successful hearings and want to help you reach success with your hearing.